nicolescurazvan/checker-lang/README.md

 can be used for testing programs.
 It can create input and output files, check programs and measure the time of execution.
 It can also do basic mathematical calculations and generate random numbers.
-The source code files can be identified by the extension '*.cklg'.
+The source code files can be identified by the extension `*.cklg`.

 ## Data types